• Skip to main content

 Ingredients, sliced onion, bell peppers, fennel and sausage links on a cutting board.

-Sautéing Sausage Links with peppers, onions, and fennel.
+Sautéing Italian sausage links with peppers, onions, and fennel.

-Hearty Marinara Sauce Recipe with sausage, onions, peppers and fennel.
+Hearty pot of tomato marinara sauce with sausage, onions, peppers and fennel.

 Suasage peppers and onions pasta sauce over penne.